-According to the specifications, you can scan a dual side page within 1.5 second.
+According to the specifications, you can scan a double sided page within 1.5 second.
 This is almost twice as fast as the Fujitsu ScanSnap SV600.

 Like most overhead scanners, this too has the ability to flatten the output.
 This is crucial since books have curves.
 It also has the ability to crop out your fingers that you would use to hold the document in place when scanning.